Getting and Using Your ACT or SAT Scores

 Updating your address

 The testing agency will use the mailing address you listed in your talent search enrollment.
-You can update your address with our student update form.
+You can update your address with TIP at our student update form.
+You may also want to update your address with ACT or SAT directly to ensure they send your materials to the correct address.

 Using your scores